marnold22/picoGYM/Matryoshka-Doll/README.md

 Description: Matryoshka dolls are a set of wooden dolls of decreasing size placed one inside another.
 What's the final one?
 Image: this

+Hint-1: Wait, you can hide files inside files?
+But how do you find them?
+Hint-2: Make sure to submit the flag as picoCTF{XXXXX}

 > wget "https://mercury.picoctf.net/static/2978e1270538613cd8181c7b0dabe9bd/dolls.jpg"
 > file dolls.jpg
 > strings dolls.jpg > strings.txt